 How to Make the Sauce forCreamy Vegetable Pasta

 Finely chop an onion, 3 cloves of garlic & 1 small chilli, and fry them in a little olive oil.

-Add some chopped courgette followed by broccoli florets, and finally some sliced mushrooms.
+After 5 minutes, add some chopped courgette & green pepper, followed by broccoli florets.
 Let each veg cook for a little while before adding the next.

-Sprinkle the sauce with dried oregano and basil, or herbs of your choice.
+You can either add some fresh basil to the sauce or sprinkle it with dried basil, origano, or herbs of your choice.

 Taste the sauce and check the levels of salt, pepper, chilli and soy sauce, and adjust according to your taste.